-Chad L. Stephens has served as our President and Chief Executive Officer since January 2020.
+Chad L. Stephens, age 67, has served as our President and Chief Executive Officer since January 2020.
 Mr. Stephens served as Interim CEO from October 2019 to December 2019, and he has served as a Director of the Company since September 2017.
 Prior to joining the Company, Mr. Stephens held several positions at Range Resources Corporation from 1990 through his retirement in 2018, where he served as Senior Vice President - Corporate Development.

-Ralph D'Amico has served as our Chief Financial Officer and Corporate Secretary since March 2020 and as Vice President - Business Development since January 2019.
-Prior to joining the Company, Mr. D'Amico served as a Managing Director at Seaport Global Securities and held various energy investment banking positions at Stifel Nicolaus, Jefferies, Friedman Billings Ramsey and Salomon Smith Barney prior to then.
+Ralph D'Amico, age 47, has served as our Chief Financial Officer, Vice President and Corporate Secretary since March 2020 and served as Vice President - Business Development from January 2019 through February 2020.
+Prior to joining the Company, Mr. D'Amico served as a Managing Director focused on energy at Stifel Nicolaus and Seaport Global Securities and held various other energy investment banking positions at Jefferies, Friedman Billings Ramsey and Salomon Smith Barney prior to then.